MicrosoftAzureFox/build-resume-workshop/3-add-style.md

 ## Step 5: Selecting an element by ID

-Sometimes, you want to style a specific element on a page.
-Notice that each of the `article` elements has an id property - "mainLeft" and "mainRight".
-We can select these elements by their ID in the CSS and style them.
-So, to add a border to just the left column, add this final rule to your stylesheet:
+Add a border to just the left column by adding this final rule to your stylesheet:

     ```css
     #mainLeft {